-All three of my kids’ birthdays are in the fall, so we refer to the annual flu shots as their birthday shots.
+All three of my kids’ birthdays are in the fall, so we refer to the as their birthday shots.
 Birthday shots used to have a much different meaning for me but alas motherhood has changed everything.

 I never know whether I should tell my children ahead of time that they will be getting shots later in the day or to surprise them with the appointment, thus giving them less time to stress out.